howlongwillitlast14/itc-scraper/readme.txt

 ver.
 1.1 (29-May-2012)
 Changes in sales.php and itc_scraper.php due to some modifications made by Apple in itunesconnect.apple.com ajax machanisms which has broken sales reports scraping

+ver.
+1.2 (27-Jul-2012)
+Apple has made certain modification in iTunesConnect web-interface so the parser has become invalid.
+One regular expression is fixed in itc_scraper.php